CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Configuring-switchd.md

 ...
 ```

-The following table describes the `/etc/cumulus/switchd.conf` parameters and indicates if you need to restart or reload `switchd`
+The following table describes the `/etc/cumulus/switchd.conf` file parameters and indicates if you need to restart or reload `switchd`
 for the changes to take effect when you update the setting.

 {{%notice warning%}}